GLOBAL MARKETS-Global stocks fall, U.S. yields rise on higher interest rate outlook

 "Anytime the market tries to convince itself that the Fed will take its foot off the brakes sometime soon, they get slapped with reality that it's probably not going to happen for the next six months or so," Plumb added.

-The MSCI world equity index .MIWD00000PUS, which tracks shares in 50 countries, was down 1.34%.
-European stocks .STOXX fell as much as 1% before clawing back some of their losses, and were last down 0.19%.
+The MSCI world equity index .MIWD00000PUS, which tracks shares in 50 countries, was down 1.59%.
+European stocks .STOXX fell as much as 1% before clawing back some of their losses, and closed down 0.19%.

-Oil prices slipped in a volatile session as persistent concerns about global economic growth outweighed supply curbs and prompted investors to take profits on the previous day's gains.
+Oil prices slipped in a volatile session as persistent concerns about global economic growth outweighed supply curbs and prompted investors to take profit on the previous day's gains.

 The dollar rose against most major currencies amid data showing the strengthening of the U.S. economy.
-The dollar index =USD was trading up at 0.125%.
-The euro EUR= down down 0.24% to $1.0656, as it came under pressure after data showed euro zone manufacturing activity deteriorated.
+The dollar index =USD was trading up at 0.289%.
+The euro EUR= was down 0.37% at $1.0642 as it came under pressure after data showed euro zone manufacturing activity deteriorated.

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh

-(Reporting by Chibuike Oguh in New York; Editing by Will Dunham and Sharon Singleton)
+(Reporting by Chibuike Oguh in New York; Editing by Sharon Singleton and Matthew Lewis)

 ((Chibuike.Oguh@thomsonreuters.com; +332-219-1834))